itrus/bash-scripts-NGS/small/readme.md

 # Working with stranded NGS data
 ## Alignment to the reference with Bowtie2
 ### Paired-end reads
-- BWA is unable to process stranded data (https://sourceforge.net/p/bio-bwa/mailman/message/31050505/) to go with only positive or negative strand data strand.
+- BWA is unable to process stranded data and to go with only positive or negative strand data strand (https://sourceforge.net/p/bio-bwa/mailman/message/31050505/).
 The option is to use Bowtie for alignment.
 - The following script will process multiple FASTQ.GZ files with Bowtie2.
-It should be two files with paired reads per sample (two FASTQ.GZ files) only given as input.
+It should be only two files with paired reads per sample (two FASTQ.GZ files) given as input.
 No more, no less.
 Rename all these files to have a similar beginning of the filename ending with the “\_“ symbol.
-E.g for the 10A sample keep “10A” as the first symbols: 10A\_r1.FASTQ.GZ and 10A\_r2.FASTQ.GZ.
+E.g. for the 10A sample keep “10A” as the first symbols: 10A\_r1.FASTQ.GZ and 10A\_r2.FASTQ.GZ.
 10A\_.FASTQ.GZ and 10A\_1.FASTQ.GZ are also fine.
 Any file like 10A.\_FASTQ.GZ or 10A.FASTQ.GZ will be wrong.
 - Output will consist of two sorted BAM files. with positive-strand (XXXX-pos.bam) and negative-strand (XXXX-neg.bam) reads.
 Non-aligned reads will not be saved.
-- Before starting, don't forget to modify reference filename (REFERENCE).
+- Before starting, don't forget to modify the reference filename (REFERENCE).

 ```
 #!/bin/bash